antfu/talks/2025-10-09/src/slides.md

 <img src="/devtools/node-inspector-sunbrust.png" w-250 />

 <!--
-You can also see how each package contributed to your node_modules in side by visuals.
+You can also see how each package contributed to your node_modules in side-by-side visuals.
 -->

 ---